 Audio Version Available

-The PSLE results come out tomorrow.
+The PSLE results come out on Nov 23.

 All over Singapore, 12-year-olds and their parents would be holding their collective breath for that dreaded result slip.
 Logically, we know that worrying won’t change things – the papers have been graded and the die has been cast – but being human, we aren’t logical all the time.